The ‘Coronasomnia’ Crisis: How COVID-19 Has Affected Our Nightly Z's

 Remember, if sleeping problems persist, experts advise to seek help sooner rather than later.

-“As the pandemic has continued for a significant time period, not just a couple of months, there’s a high possibility that rates of insomnia won’t dip,” says Lisa Artis, deputy CEO at the Sleep Charity, UK.
+“As the pandemic has continued for a significant time period, not just a couple of months, there’s a high possibility that rates of insomnia won’t dip,” said Lisa Artis, deputy CEO at the Sleep Charity, UK.
 “That’s because if people don’t seek help when they start to suffer with their sleep, the chances are their sleep issues become a sleep disorder, i.e., insomnia, and unfortunately there isn’t a quick fix… It’s difficult to break habits that have formed.”

 coronasomnia_crisis_and_tips_to_get_better_sleep_-_infographic-min.png